minhlong149/df-ecomm/README.md

 | POST   | /cart/add       | Add items to the cart           | Receives product ID and quantity       |
 | DELETE | /cart/remove    | Remove items from the cart      | Receives product ID                    |
 | POST   | /cart/checkout  | Checkout and clear the cart     | Returns a receipt with the total price |

-> Note: The `/products` API requires a valid JWT token in the `Authorization` header.
-> The token can be obtained by calling the `/auth` API with any credentials.